Restoring a Piano: Bringing Music Back to Life

 Every restoration begins with a detailed inspection.
 This includes researching the piano’s background, maker, and age.
 Each part is then carefully examined to determine what needs attention.

-By following these criteria, we make sure every restoration project is meaningful.
-Each piano we restore not only looks and sounds beautiful but also keeps its rightful place in music history.
+By following these criteria, restoration teams ensure every project is meaningful.
+Each piano that’s restored not only looks and sounds beautiful but also keeps its rightful place in music history.

 The Restoration Workshop: Tools, Techniques, and Team

 The heart of piano restoration is the workshop — where old pianos come back to life.
-It’s filled with tools, machinery, and skilled professionals, all working toward the same goal: restoring beauty and sound.
+It’s filled with tools, machinery, and skilled professionals, all working toward one goal: restoring beauty and sound.

 Tools and Equipment

-Restoring a piano requires a wide variety of tools.
+Restoring a piano requires many different tools.
 For woodwork, experts use saws, chisels, and sanders to repair or rebuild parts.
 Special clamps and glues fix loose joints and cracks.

-For mechanical components, technicians use screwdrivers, wrenches, and pliers to adjust and replace the intricate parts that make the piano play.
-Tuning requires its own set of specialized tools — tuning hammers and digital tuners — to ensure every note rings perfectly.
+For the mechanical components, technicians use screwdrivers, wrenches, and pliers to adjust and replace the intricate parts that make the piano play.
+Tuning needs its own set of tools, such as tuning hammers and digital tuners, to ensure every note rings perfectly.

 The Restoration Team